spitzc32/Project-ECU/KnightECU/README.md

 python app.py
 ```

-On the application, You will need to register as a Head Account.
-Please be notified that only a handful of users may sign in as the Head.
-If you are the head of an organization, see to it that there is only one centralized controller on your vicinity.
+On the application, You will need to register as a Knight Account.
+Please be notified that only practitioners affiliated in a certain institution or Hospital may sign in as the Knight.